What Do Colleges Look For in High School Students: The Top Things

 The path to college starts long before senior year.
 For students navigating their way through high school, each class, activity, and achievement contributes to a bigger picture – a reflection of who they are and what they can bring to a campus community.
+Colleges typically consider many factors and important factors in the admissions process, such as academic performance, extracurricular involvement, and personal qualities.
 Admissions officers aren’t just scanning transcripts; they’re searching for individuals who will thrive academically and socially, making a meaningful impact during their college years.
 Understanding the things colleges look for can help students stand out and feel more confident in their choices.

 Academic Performance